0xAX/linux-insides/Booting/linux-bootstrap-1.md

 Conclusion
 --------------------------------------------------------------------------------

 This is the end of the first part about Linux kernel internals.
 If you have questions or suggestions, ping me in twitter [0xAX](https://twitter.com/0xAX), drop me [email](anotherworldofworld@gmail.com) or just create [issue](https://github.com/0xAX/linux-internals/issues/new).
-In the next part we will see first C code which executes in linux kernel setup, implementation of memory routines as `memset`, `memcpy`, `earlyprintk` implementation and early console initialization and many more.
+In the next part we will see first C code which executes in Linux kernel setup, implementation of memory routines as `memset`, `memcpy`, `earlyprintk` implementation and early console initialization and many more.

 **Please note that English is not my first language and I am really sorry for any inconvenience.
 If you found any mistakes please send me PR to [linux-internals](https://github.com/0xAX/linux-internals).**